What other names is Marijuana known by?

-Anashca, Banji, Bhang, Blunt, Bud, Cannabis, Cannabis sativa, Charas, Dope, Esrar, Gaga, Ganga, Grass, Haschisch, Hash, Hashish, Herbe, Huo Ma Ren, Joint, Kif, Mariguana, Marihuana, Mary Jane, Pot, Sawi, Sinsemilla, Weed.
+Anashca, Banji, Bhang, Blunt, Bud, Cannabis, Cannabis sativa, Charas, Dope, Esrar, Gaga, Ganga, Grass, Haschisch, Hash, Hashish, Herbe, Huo Ma Ren, Joint, Kif, Marie-Jeanne, Mariguana, Marijuana Médicale, Marihuana, Mary Jane, Medical Marijuana, Pot, Sawi, Sinsemilla, Weed.

-nervous system.
-Cannabinoids are found in the highest concentration in the leaves and flowers, the parts that are used to make medicine.
+.
+Cannabinoids are found in the highest concentration in the leaves and flowers, the parts of the herb that are used to make medicine.

 Avoid confusion with hemp, a distinct variety of Cannabis sativa cultivated for its fiber and seeds, which contains less than 1% THC.

 In the U.S., marijuana is classified as a Schedule I controlled substance, making possession illegal.
 Some states, such as California, Washington, Oregon, Arizona, and others, have legalized or decriminalized the use of medical marijuana, despite objections from the federal government.
 Some countries such as Canada also permit the use of medical marijuana.

 Possibly Effective for...

 - HIV/AIDS-related weight loss.
 Smoking marijuana seems to stimulate the appetite of people with AIDS.
 Marijuana cigarettes can also cause weight gain in people with HIV who are also taking indinavir (Crixivan) or nelfinavir (Viracept).